Tutorial: Generate a software bill of materials with GitLab package registry

 count=$(echo "$response" | jq '. | length')

-if [ "$count" -eq 0 ]; then
+[ "$count" -eq 0 ] && break

-# Filter packages if EXCLUDE_TYPES is set
+# Filter packages if EXCLUDE_TYPES is set, using exact type matching

 if [ -n "${EXCLUDE_TYPES:-}" ]; then